Post-Graduate Certificate

 • Submit official transcript(s) from each post-secondary institution attended, even if no degree awarded, to NursingCAS.
 International transcripts must be evaluated by an accredited foreign credential service. *Visit the nursing admissions website for more information regarding international applicant requirements.

-• Grade Point Average of "B" (3.0 on a 4.0 scale) or higher on the student's last 60 hours of credit
+• Grade Point Average of "B" (3.0 on a 4.0 scale) or higher in previous graduate studies.

 • Official copy of Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score, if international applicant.
 TOEFL and IELTS scores can be no more than two (2) years old.
 A minimum TOEFL score of 550 is required on the paper examination; minimum 250 on the computer-based examination; or, minimum 68 on the internet based examination.
 A minimum IELTS score of 6.5 for graduate admission is required.
 TOEFL or IELTS scores are not required for students who have successfully completed ENGL 1301 and 1302 (or equivalent courses) from an accredited college or university in the United States or for students who have earned a degree from an accredited college or university in the United States.
 TOEFL school code: 3383